 for more than 25 years on strategic policy R&D functions

 with the Coordinator General's and Premier's Departments in Queensland, and

 subsequently as the principal of a Centre for Policy and Development Systems.

-Queensland when regional planning machinery was first being established, and produced a 1978 Masters thesis related to coordination in government.
+Queensland when regional planning machinery was being trialled, and to write a Master's thesis related to coordination in government in 1978.